MaxSaganyuk/LogicTable/README.md

 ## How to use?

-After running .exe file in the terminal you enter the equation to be calculater.
+After running .exe file in the terminal you enter the equation to be calculated.

 Variables are one character long.
-Everything that is not a variable is an operator (also except whitespace ' ').
+Everything that is not an operator is a variable (also except whitespace ' ').

 Avalible operators include: